Expunge Your Record of Municipal and Petty Offense Convictions

 What Offenses are Eligible for Record Sealing?

 Petty offenses, by definition, are less serious than a misdemeanor charge.
 A municipal conviction is one found against you in a municipal court, which is entirely separate from a county or district court.
 This would include a court system set up by a city rather than a county.
-Both petty offenses and municipal convictions are usually eligible for sealing or expungement, helping you get these minor items off your record.
+Both petty offenses and municipal convictions are usually eligible for sealing or expungement of criminal records, helping you get these minor items off your record.
 This means the offenses cannot be found during a criminal background check.
 Petty offenses that are eligible for sealing include:

 - Disorderly conduct